yugr/python-hate/README.md

 ## No way to localize a name

-There is no way to localize variable in a scope smaller than a function.
+Python lacks lexical scoping i.e. there is no way to localize variable in a scope smaller than a function.
 This often hurts when renaming variables during code refactoring.
 Forgetting to rename variable name in a single place, causes interpreter to pick up an unrelated name from unrelated block 50 lines above or